-A ghost blogger can give your business a new voice- a voice that will help you with new customers, increased engagement, and value for your customers.
+A ghost blogger can give your business a new voice- a voice that will help you with new customers, increased engagement, and increased value for your customers.

 If you’ve ever spent anything on an online business, you’d know why it’s important to have a blog.
 To put simply, it enables you to connect with the audience/potential customers in a more conventional way.
 You can talk to them directly, engage them through comments, and ultimately direct them towards your money site.